GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/create.md

 ## Create a new extension

-The first step is to create a new extension.
-This can be done by clicking "Create or search for new extensions" in the project manager:
+Open the project manager, then click on **Create or search for new extensions**:

 ![](/gdevelop5/extensions/create/pasted/20230305-115305.png)

-Then click "Create a new extension" at the bottom:
+A new window opened up, at the bottom click **Create a new extension**:

 ![](/gdevelop5/extensions/create/pasted/20230305-115341.png)

-A new extension is added.
-It's recommended to immediately change the name to something that will hint at what the extension is providing.
-To do so, right click on the extension and choose **Rename**.
-Only alphanumeric characters and underscores are supported.
+A new extension is added to the project manager.
+It's recommended to immediately change the name to something that will hint at what the extension is providing by a right click on the extension and choose **Rename**.

 !!! tip

     For example, the name can be "Flash" if you want to create an extension to make an object blink, or "TankEnemies" if you want to create behaviors that will control objects like if they are tanks on a battleground.

 Finally, click on the extension to open it.
-You can now create new behaviors or functions (or both) in your extension.
+You can now create new objects, behaviors and functions in your extension.

 ### Create new functions